llvm-mos/llvm-mos/README.md

 an experiment to support the MOS 65xx series of microprocessors as first-class targets within the LLVM architecture.

+Status:
+The LLVM SingleSource end-to-end test cases pass on a simulated 6502.
+This is true at -O0, -O3, -Os, and -Oz.

 **WARNING!** This compiler and toolchain has not been audited for C99 compatibility.
 Very little attention has been given to the quality of code it generates beyond making sure that it's possible to clean up